lyjelin/Coursera-Certificate/Google-IT-Support/Technical-Support-Fundamentals/Review.md

 Jul 25 2021
 >
-- Technical support fundamentals
+- **Technical support fundamentals**
-- Computer networking
+- The Bits and Bytes of Computer Networking
-- Operating systems
+- Operating Systems and You: Becoming a Power User
-- Sys admin & infrastructure services
+- System Administration and IT Infrastructure Services
-- IT security
+- IT Security: Defense against the digital dark arts

 ## Technical support fundamentals